rohitkumarbisht/neural-network-prediction/README.md

 # If any new package is installed use the following commanf to save that in requirements.txt
 pip freeze > requirements.txt

+##ABOUT:
+The project focus on training the neural network based model with appropriate data and predicting the chances of a student's dropout based on various relevant parameters.